ezzequ/react-grupparbete/README.md

-to make the app run you first ned to write the command: "npm install" in your terminal. then write "npm run" to start the app
+to make the app run you first ned to write the command: "npm install" in your terminal. then write "npm start" to start the app

 demo: https://ezzequ.github.io/react-grupparbete/